kaiewiggins/kaiewiggins.github.io/_posts/2018-03-20-Who-s-your-publisher.md

 category: faq
 ---

-"Snowmelt & Stumps" is an independent single-author imprint with no formal business status.
+*Snowmelt & Stumps* is an independent single-author imprint with no formal business status.
 It's used as a matter of convenience in lieu of author name if/when a publisher or imprint field is required.

 >Blind the Eyes and all other in-progress and full length works on this site are copyrighted by K.A.
 Wiggins.
 For all rights or licensing enquiries, please [contact the rights holder.](mailto:kaiewrites@gmail.com)